Artarmon

 Artarmon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable ones include Goodman Artarmon Data Centre, Royal North Shore Hospital (RNSH) Campus Master Plan, Waterstone St Leonards, and Areas 18-20 St Leonards South.
+AreaSearch has identified 24 projects likely affecting the region.
+Notable initiatives include Goodman Artarmon Data Centre, Royal North Shore Hospital (RNSH) Campus Master Plan, Waterstone St Leonards, and Areas 18-20 St Leonards South.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.